Ashton Hawkins: Early life and education

 William Ashton Hawkins was born in Manhattan and was raised in Syosset, Long Island.
 His father, Ashton William Hawkins, was an investment broker.
 His mother, Kyra (née Schutt) Hawkins, was born in Russia.
 She fled the country during the communist revolution.

-In 1959, Hawkins graduated from Harvard University with BA in political studies.
+In 1959, Hawkins graduated from Harvard University with a BA degree in political studies.
 In 1962, he graduated from Harvard Law School.

 Career

 After his graduation from law school, Hawkins took the Foreign Service exam, planning to have a career as a diplomat.
 He instead went to work for Cadwalader, Wickersham and Taft, the oldest law firm in New York City.
 He then worked as an assistant New York state attorney general.

-In 1968, Hawkins arrived at the Metropolitan Museum of Art as assistant secretary to the board of trustees, becoming secretary to the musem's board and counsel the next year.
+In 1968, Hawkins arrived at the Metropolitan Museum of Art as assistant secretary to the board of trustees, becoming secretary to the museum's board and counsel the next year.
 As a prominent New York lawyer, Hawkins used connections to figures such as Robert Lehman and the Sackler family to coordinate donations and acquisitions.
 He helped arrange for the construction of the wing to house the Temple of Dendur.

 Hawkins was also chairman of the board of the Dia Art Foundation from 1985 until 1996.
 During his time there, he assisted with its finances and made it more public-facing.
 He left when an internal conflict drove him and other senior board members out.

-Hawkins retired from full time work at the Metropolitan Museum of Art in 2001.
-He then went to focus on art law.
+Hawkins retired from full-time work at the Metropolitan Museum of Art in 2001.
+He then went on to focus on art law.
 He advocated for stronger protections for art worldwide, particularly in the Middle East after the 2003 American invasion of Iraq.

 Personal life

 In 1996, Hawkins met Johnnie Moore, an actor and producer.
 They were married in 2013.

-According to his husband, Hawkins died from complications of Alzheimer's disease on March 27, 2022 at an assisted living facility in White Plains, New York.
+According to his husband, Hawkins died from complications of Alzheimer's disease on March 27, 2022, at an assisted living facility in White Plains, New York.